aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-all/_index.md

 weight: 90
 ---

-This REST API allows you to get a list of all tables that are contained in the document.
+This REST API get a list of all tables.

 ## REST API